PelagusWallet/pelagus-extension/rfb/rfb-5-control-compatile-addresses.md

 #### Specific case: name resolution

-The initial motivation for control compatibility came from wanting to implement address book functionality in Taho, and from wanting to extend existing behind-the-scenes address book functionality (renaming an account added to Taho uses a vestigial address book implementation in the `PreferencesService`).
-When a user renamed an account on one network, switching networks would drop the name of the account, because Taho only considered a name to apply to a single network.
+The initial motivation for control compatibility came from wanting to implement address book functionality in Pelagus, and from wanting to extend existing behind-the-scenes address book functionality (renaming an account added to Pelagus uses a vestigial address book implementation in the `PreferencesService`).
+When a user renamed an account on one network, switching networks would drop the name of the account, because Pelagus only considered a name to apply to a single network.
 Exploring this problem space led to the development of control compatibility as a concept.